jockee/lang/lang.md

-# WIP
+# KEY

+  - TODO: if line ends or starts with infix operator, it's not a line-break
+  - TODO: inject stdlib when testing ,so it's not read for ever ytest
   - TODO: case expression (specifically on maybe initially). reqcleverexpsplit, reqtypesystem
     * when it's done we, `maybe` function. exposes constructors?
   - TODO: modules/namespacing.
     * nested

-# KEY

   - TODO: typeof (constructor, and type respectively)
   - TODO: PATTERN MATCHING
     - TODO: destructuring in named function arguments. #reqpatternmatching
-      - TODO: dict full, dict partial
+      - TODO: dict partial - spread operator
-      - TODO: head and tail of list
+      - TODO: move pattern matching check out of extend
-      - TODO: tuple
   - TODO: (STATIC) TYPE SYSTEM #typesystem
-    - TODO: if function is defined with set list in a position, that argument must be a list
+    - TODO: if function is defined with set list in a position, that argument must be a list for all definitions
     - TODO: handle lists and tuples as input types
     - TODO: handle tuple, dict, list
     - TODO: handle functions as input types